-Just the provided and the problem in the glycemic control of type 2 diabetes.
-The annual prevalence of mild hypoglycemia is approximately 30% to 40% among patients with insulin-treated type 2 diabetes.
-In a study across China, Korea, Malaysia, Thailand, and Taiwan, 35.8% of patients with type 2 diabetes using oral antihyperglycemic agents reported having hypoglycemic symptoms in the past 6 months.
-The prevalence of hypoglycemia in patients with sulfonylureatreated type 2 diabetes might be as high as 42.2% based on a Romanian study and 50% based on an Argentinian study.
-Hypoglycemia can lead to many complications, including severe cardiac arrhythmia, vascular injury, temporary focal deficits, impaired cognitive function, and death.
-Recurrent hypoglycemic episodes also reduce patients' quality of life and cause impaired awareness of hypoglycemia (IAH).
+betes.
+The annual prevalence of mild hypoglycemia is approximately 30% to 40% among patients with insulin-treated type 2 diabetes.1 In a study across China, Korea, Malaysia, Thailand, and Taiwan, 35.8% of patients with type 2 diabetes using oral antihyperglycemic agents reported having hypoglycemic symptoms in the past 6 months.2 The prevalence of hypoglycemia in patients with sulfonylureatreated type 2 diabetes might be as high as 42.2% based on a Romanian study3 and 50% based on an Argentinian study.4 Hypoglycemia can lead to many complications, including severe cardiac arrhythmia, vascular injury, temporary focal deficits, impaired cognitive function, and death.5,6 Recurrent hypoglycemic episodes also reduce patients' quality of life2 and cause impaired awareness of hypoglycemia (IAH).6 to 25%), probably because of differences in the measures used and diversity of the patient populations.9 Given the increasing number of patients with type 2 diabetes using insulin or oral antihyperglycemic agents and the considerable incidence of hypoglycemia among this group, IAH in type 2 diabetes warrants more attention.
+Although research shows the prevalence of IAH to be approximately 5.93% to 22.9% in patients with insulin-treated type 2 diabetes,10-14 there is limited information in patients whose diabetes is treated with oral antihyperglycemic agents.

 Unfortunately, IAH can start a vicious cycle leading to recurrent hypoglycemia or severe hypoglycemia, which in turn can cause serious medical issues and death.
-IAH is also associated with relatively high risks of various adverse events, such as motor vehicle crashes and falls.
+IAH is also associated with relatively high risks of various adverse events, such as motor vehicle crashes and falls.^{7,8}